interactiveaudiolab/ppgs/README.md

 optional arguments:
     -h, --help
         Show this help message and exit
-    --extensions EXTENSIONS [EXTENSIONS ...]
+    --representation REPRESENTATION
-        Extensions to glob for in directories
+        Representation to use for inference
     --checkpoint CHECKPOINT
         The checkpoint file
     --num-workers NUM_WORKERS
         Number of CPU threads for multiprocessing
     --gpu GPU
         The index of the GPU to use for inference.
 Defaults to CPU.
+    --max-frames MAX_FRAMES
+        Maximum number of frames in a batch
 ```